 Above All- Remember your mission!

-When tough decisions are to be made, keep your mission at the forefront.
+Tough decisions need to be made but keep your mission at the forefront.
 Decisions, no matter how small, should be aligned with your mission.
 This sort of continuity breeds sustainability and confidence.
 In the case of our Chamber we explored a number of options.
 We simply could not ignore the fundamental reason for our existence; nor could we ignore that staying as we were, we could not meet those expectations.

-Faced with our inability to fulfill our mission, we grew confident that our decisions, popular or not were right for our members.
-Several years later, I can see that we made the right choice.
+Faced with our inability to fulfill our mission, we grew confident that our decisions, popular or not were right for our organization.
+Years later, I still do not question that we made the right choice.